Complete Synchronization and its Transition in Higher Harmonic Sakaguchi--Kuramoto Oscillators

 In contrast, for the Erdős–Rényi (ER) network, the transition to complete synchronization occurs continuously, indicating a second-order synchronization transition.
 Unlike the scale-free case, no hysteresis is observed, and the order parameter increases smoothly with the coupling strength.
 This behavior is demonstrated in Fig. \ref{fig:ER_complete_syn} (Appendix).

 To validate the mean field analytical results with the proposed optimal frequency distribution given by Eq.~(\ref{eq:optimal_K}), we conduct numerical simulations on Sakaguchi-Kuramoto model governed by the only second-harmonic coupling term in Eq.~(\ref{eq:2nd_harmonic}).
 Figures~\ref{fig:K_1_0}(a) and \ref{fig:K_1_0}(b) illustrate the evolution of the order parameters $r_1$ and $r_2$ as functions of the coupling strength $K_2$ for a scale-free network characterized by $N = 500$, $\gamma = 2.8$, and $\langle q \rangle \approx 9$.
 Throughout this analysis, the phase frustration parameter is held constant at $\beta = 0.5$.
 The numerical results, obtained via forward (blue) and backward (red) integration, reveal distinct transition behaviors.
-Starting from an incoherent state and increasing $K_2$ adiabatically toward the target point $K^{(p)}_2 = 4$, we observe the path to complete synchronization.
-As shown in Fig.~\ref{fig:K_1_0}(a), the $r_1$ curve exhibits a unique profile characterized solely by a backward phase transition.
-As the coupling strength approaches the target value, the system moves toward a state of full coherence, eventually reaching complete synchronization ($r_1 = 1$) at $K^{(p)}_2 = 4$.
+Starting from an incoherent state and increasing $K_2$ adiabatically toward the target point $K^{(p)}_2 = 4$, we observe the path to synchronization.
+As shown in Fig.~\ref{fig:K_1_0}(a), the $r_1$ curve remains close to zero for any coupling strength.
 The dynamics of the second order parameter, $r_2$, presented in Fig.~\ref{fig:K_1_0}(b).
 In this case, the system undergoes a clear first-order (discontinuous) phase transition.